openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ### Verifier Metadata

 The Verifier SHOULD add a `vp_formats_supported` element to its metadata (e.g. in the `client_metadata` authorization request parameter) to let the wallet know what protection algorithms it supports in conjunction with SD-JWT VCs.
-The format element MUST have the key ``vc+sd-jwt`, the value is an objec consisting of the following elements:
+The format element MUST have the key `vc+sd-jwt`, the value is an object consisting of the following elements:

 * `sd-jwt-alg`: OPTIONAL.
 A JSON array containing identifiers of cryptographic algorithms the verifier supports for protection of a SD-JWT.
 If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented SD-JWT MUST match one of the array values.
 * `kb-jwt-alg`: OPTIONAL.
 A JSON array containing identifiers of cryptographic algorithms the verifier supports for protection of a KB-JWT.
 If present, the `alg` JOSE header (as defined in [@!RFC7515]) of the presented KB-JWT MUST match one of the array values.